jinghuazhao/PW-pipeline/README.md

 ## RELATED LINKS

 * [BioGRID](https://thebiogrid.org/): an interaction repository with data compiled through comprehensive curation efforts.
-* [Cytoscape](http://www.cytoscape.org/): Network Data Integration, Analysis, and Visualization in a Box.
 * [Osprey](https://osprey.thebiogrid.org/): Network Visualization System.
 * [GeneMANIA](http://genemania.org/): Imports interaction networks from public databases from a list of genes with their annotations and putative functions.
 * [VisANT](http://visant.bu.edu/): Visual analyses of metabolic networks in cells and ecosystems.

 ## SOFTWARE AND REFERENCES